niveK77pur/BSP6-Microservices/Notes/GitLab-CICD.md

 To get an idea of how the registry is actually used, please refer to [the configuration and example sections](https://docs.gitlab.com/ee/user/packages/container_registry/#configure-your-gitlab-ciyml-file) of the documentation.

 We have the ability to use [docker to build docker images][gl-docker] in GitLab.

+# GitLab Job Tags

+[Tags][gl-tags] in jobs are not a means to add meta information to a job, but rather allow us to specify with which runner a job should be executed.
+As such, when registering a runner you can [associate a tag][gl-runner-tags] to it.
+When both the tags specified in the job as well as those specified for a runner match, the job will be executed with said runner.